Amin-Alashkar/LED-Color-Controller/Color Change Frontend/Auto Run Setup/README.md

 Use quotes around folder names that contain spaces.

 Save and exit (`Ctrl+O`, `Enter`, `Ctrl+X`).
-Now, whenever someone logs in on `tty1`, the backend and frontend processes will be started.
+Now, every time the Raspberry Pi starts, both the backend server and the frontend website will automatically run without any manual login or commands.

 ### What to add / notes for `.bashrc`